 Rumors that the army would remove all remaining barriers to enlistment reached the slaves of the Bluegrass in the next few months.
-In late May 1864, a provost marshal in Boyle County, Kentucky, reported to his superior officer, "It became known to these negroes that they could enlist without the consent of their masters, in November 1864, resulting in the deaths of many family members.
+In late May 1864, a provost marshal in Boyle County, Kentucky, reported to his superior officer, "It became known in November 1864, resulting in the deaths of many family members.
 Finally, in March 1865, Congress passed a joint resolution freeing the families of Black soldiers, thus causing additional thousands to enlist.323 Two sets of records document most of the Black soldiers - USCT Muster (nearly 800 names), and Musters by Capt.
 N C Kinney at Camp Nelson (nearly 3800 names).
 These muster lists often give a description of the soldiers, and often, list whether they were free or gives the names of their owners.

 All restrictions against Black soldiers were removed in June 1864, causing a flood of Black volunteers to join the Union army, thronging to the Danville enlistment office the day it opened.321 In the summer of 1864, 14,000 volunteered, and 24,000 had taken up arms by May 1865.
-Not all of these were from Boyle County, of course, but a significant proportion were.322
+Not all of these were from Boyle County, of course, but a significant proportion were.322 to enlist, but most of the men insisted that they were "free men of color," and thus could enlist.
+That event is commemorated with an historical marker (Kentucky Historical Society Marker 2388), which was installed in February 2013.
+324 There was great opposition to arming former slaves, and even President Lincoln was hesitant to anger white Kentuckians by doing so.
+Photo right shows dedication of Historical Marker 2388.
+325